arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Expunge Criminal Records in Arizona

 There is no procedure for expunging criminal records in Arizona, as Arizona does not have a criminal expungement law.
 Convictions can only be ‘set aside,’ which vacates the judgment passed and dismisses the charges against the convicted person.
 A person who wishes to set aside a sentence must send an application to the judge, magistrate, or justice of the peace who passed the judgment.
 If the judicial official who issued the verdict is no longer in office, the requestor should address the official’s successor’s application.
-An interested person can file for reconsideration with the same court if the court denies the application.
+Eligible parties may be able to file for reconsideration with the same court if the court denies the application.
 Persons not eligible for Set Aside are defined under §13–905 of the Arizona Revised Statutes.
 In Arizona, setting aside a record is free.

-No. In most cases, a sealed record cannot show up in a background check.
-However, records set aside will appear during Arizona background check, and there will be an indication that the court set aside the conviction.
-The background check informs an employer that the convicted person has completed all mandated court orders.
+No. In most cases, a sealed report will not appear in the background check.
+However, records that have been set aside may show up in Arizona background checks, and there may be an indication that the court strove to set the conviction aside.
+The background check generally will inform the employer that the convicted person has completed all court-mandated orders.

 Who Can See Sealed Criminal Records in Arizona?

 Any member of the public can see criminal records for which the convictions are set aside.
-Arizona’s public record law stated under §39–121 of the Arizona Revised Statutes that anyone can inspect public records during office hours.
+Under the Arizona Revised Statutes, almost anyone may inspect public records during office hours.
 This law gives any interested party access to criminal records.

 How to Obtain Sealed Records in Arizona